More Great Press for the EP

-Michael Elliott, author of the forthcoming John Hiatt biography "Have a Little Faith", gave Andy's EP "Pack It Up" a really nice write-up here.
+Michael Elliott, author of the John Hiatt biography "Have a Little Faith", gave Andy's EP "Pack It Up" a really nice write-up here.

 Music writer Lee Zimmerman included Andy in an article for Knoxville's Blank News profiling the "best of Blount County" singer-songwriters, and had some very nice things to say about "Pack It Up"!
 Check out the article here.